 Garlic is known for its beneficial effects on immune function.

-Although it's a high-carb vegetable by weight, the amount typically consumed at a sitting is very low due to its strong taste and aroma.
+Although it's a high-carb vegetable by weight, the amount typically consumed in one sitting is very low due to its strong taste and aroma.

 One clove (3 grams) of garlic contains 1 gram of carbs, part of which is fiber (39).

-Kale is a trendy vegetable that's also extremely nutritious.
+Kale is a trendy vegetable that's also extremely nutrient dense.

 It's loaded with antioxidants, including quercetin and kaempferol.